Why This Recipe Works

-For the Ginger-Scallion Sauce: In a small saucepan, heat oil over medium heat for 1 minute.
+For the Ginger-Scallion Sauce: In a small saucepan, heat peanut or olive oil over medium heat for 1 minute.
 Add ginger and cook for 1 minute, then stir in scallions.
 Continue stirring and cook until scallions begin to wilt, about 2 minutes.
 Turn off heat and add salt, white pepper, and sesame oil.
 Serve right away or at room temperature.
 Sauce can be refrigerated overnight; let it come up to room temperature before serving.

 Stir in soy sauce, vinegar, and hot chili oil.
 Let stand at room temperature until vegetables are slightly wilted, at least 15 minutes.
 Serve at room temperature.

-For the Broth: Bring water or stock to a boil in the hot pot.
+For the Broth: Bring water or chicken stock to a boil in the hot pot.
 Stir in BullHead sauce, fish sauce, and sugar.
 Season with salt.
 Add lime juice to taste.

 For Serving: Keep broth in hot pot at a simmer.
 Arrange various raw ingredients for dipping (including shrimp balls, if using; thinly sliced meats; fresh seafood; mushrooms and other vegetables; and noodles) on plates.
 Arrange plates on table around hot pot.
 Dip ingredients into simmering broth until just cooked, then dip into one of the dipping sauces and enjoy.

 Food processor; induction, electric, or butane burner for hot pot; hot pot divided pot; rimmed baking sheet